12 Top-Rated Things to Do in Whidbey Island, WA

 Coupeville, Greenbank, and Langley are a few recommended communities to check out for local flavor.
 Places to visit like The Oystercatcher in Coupeville entice with some of the best dinners in Puget Sound.
 Local storefronts line these charming communities, ranging from home goods to maritime fashion.

 On the north end of the island, Oak Harbor is also home to several places to shop and dine.
-The Air Force Station and the population of over 20,000 residents lend more of a big box store presence.
+The Naval Air Station and the population of over 20,000 residents lend more of a big box store presence.
 But with Seabolt's Smokehouse and Frasers Gourmet Hideaway, excellent local gems aren't hard to find.

 4. Step Back into History at Fort Casey Historical State Park